rustviz/rustviz/README.md

         }
         ```
     - PassByMutableReference
-    The PassByMutableReference represent passing a mutable reference to a function.
+    The PassByMutableReference event represent passing a mutable reference to a function.
         ```
         PassByMutableReference {
             from: Option<ResourceAccessPoint>,